 After taking in the sunset together, cap your night off with a cocktail at Hot Tuna, a local favorite with delicious seafood that is matched only by their fun atmosphere after dark.
 We’d opt for either a Pungo Punch, with Mango vodka, pineapple rum, fresh strawberry juice, and champagne, or one of their Signature Crushes for a truly unique Virginia Beach experience.
 Enjoy it at their outside bar by the warmth of their fire pit tables.

 As our downtown district, Town Center is a hub for dining, nightlife, shopping, and the arts in Virginia Beach, and the perfect place for a night out with your special someone.
-Start with wine at Sonoma Wine Bar or a classic cocktail at Twist Martini & Associates, before grabbing a bite to eat at Zushi Japanese Bistro.
+Start with a Cocktail at Quirks, before grabbing a bite to eat at Zushi Japanese Bistro.
 Try the Spicy Ocean Sushi Roll, with Scottish salmon sashimi over spicy tuna and crab roll, topped with eel sauce and spicy mayo.

 After dinner, take in a show at Sandler Center for the Performing Arts or the new Zeiders American Dream Theater, both just a short walk away.
 Sandler Center’s 1,200 seat hall is a masterpiece of acoustical engineering that opened in 2007, and now brings acts from all over the world, including national recording artists, world-renowned symphonies and orchestras, and theatrical masterpieces.
 Zeiders is professional nonprofit theater that gives local writers, performers, and artists the perfect platform to inspire artistic expression of all varieties and has become an integral part of the local arts community.